 Tip: It may be tempting to load up on plugins but using too many will slow your site down.
 I don’t have a definitive number on how many to use but P3 is a great plugin that analyzes which ones are bogging things down.

 Build Introduction and Information Pages

 Now it’s time to start building pages and be sure to delete any sample ones in your dashboard.
 Think back to #2 and your question of why you started this blog.
 That will make a great mission statement explaining why you’re writing and why people should be reading.
-I have an “About” page to introduce us to people and prospective partners (wink).
-They can get in touch with Christina, or me through our “Contact” page.
+We have an “About” page to introduce us to people and prospective partners (wink).
+They can get in touch with us through our “Contact” page.

 Tip: The beauty of creating pages and posts is that nothing is concrete.
 You can change these at any time.
-I know I have and probably will again as my vision for this site evolves.
+We have and probably will again as our vision for this site evolves.

 Map Out Content and Posts

 Mapping out your content and posts is the most fun and nerve-wracking part of this.
 At first, it’s okay to just write for fun when testing the water but you’ll need some organization.
 Think about how many times per week you want to post and don’t try to do too much.
 I know people who post multiple times a week and if you can, great!
 My best practice is to spread out travel stories and make them as detailed as possible.
 If you can’t come up with an idea, don’t just post for the sake of it.
 Your overall message will suffer and readers will quickly figure that out.